The Story of Jesus

 Jesus’ ministry in Galilee

 Having chosen Andrew, Peter, Philip, and Nathaneal to be amongst his disciples, Jesus returns to Galilee.
-At a marriage in Cana, Jesus performs his first miracle when he turns water into wine.
+At a marriage in Cana, he performs his first miracle when he turns water into wine.

-After a short visit to Capernaum, Jesus goes to the Passover at Jerusalem where he confronts and expels the merchants and covertly foretells his death and resurrection.
+After a short visit to Capernaum, Jesus goes to the Passover at Jerusalem where he confronts and expels the merchants from the temple, then covertly foretells his death and resurrection.

-While Jesus is in Jerusalem, he performs miracles resulting in many people beginning to believe in him.
-There, Jesus teaches Nicodemus that people must be born again to enter the kingdom of God.
+While Jesus is in Jerusalem, he performs some miracles resulting in many people beginning to believe in him.
+Here Jesus teaches Nicodemus that people must be born again to enter the kingdom of God.

-Jesus now begins his journey back to Galilee and passes through Samaria where he meets a woman at Jacob’s well and converts her, followed by many from her village.
-Jesus goes to his home town of Nazareth and then to Cana where he restores the health of a nobleman’s son, leading to the conversion of all his household.
+Jesus now begins his journey back to Galilee and passes through Samaria.
+Outside the city he meets a woman at Jacob’s well and converts her, followed by many from the city.
+Jesus then goes to his home town of Nazareth and afterwards to Cana where he restores the health of a nobleman’s son, leading to the conversion of all his household.

-Jesus now goes to Capernaum, which is to become his base whilst ministering in Galilee.
+From there Jesus goes to Capernaum, which is to become his base whilst ministering in Galilee.
 He selects Simon Peter, Andrew, James and John to be included in his disciples.
 In the synagogue he heals a demon-

 As they are coming down from the mountainside, Jesus heals a man with leprosy, then in Capernaum he heals a Roman centurion’s servant.
 At Peter and Andrew’s house he cures their mother-